 The regulation will only become applicable once it has been verified that the EU portal and the EU database are fully functional.
-This is anticipated to be during the first half of 2019.
+This is anticipated to be during the second half of 2019.

 Does this regulation apply to studies conducted outside the EU?

 The regulation applies to any clinical trial that includes patients from at least one EU member state.

 Must we include all ten elements outlined in Annex V of the regulation document?